percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

 # Install PMM server with Docker container

-How to run PMM Server with Docker based on our [Docker image](https://hub.docker.com/r/percona/pmm-server).
+This section provides instructions for running PMM Server with Docker based on our [Docker image](https://hub.docker.com/r/percona/pmm-server).

 !!! note alert alert-primary ""
     The tags used here are for the current release.
 Other [tags](https://hub.docker.com/r/percona/pmm-server/tags) are available.